-The Canadian Environmental Assessment Agency ("CEAA" or the "Agency") has completed their technical review of the proposed Project and released the final Comprehensive Study Report ("CSR") for a thirty day public comment period (See SGF News Release dated June 25, 2014).
-The Agency invited the public to comment on information contained in the CSR, including the Agency's determination of significance of potential environmental effects of the Project.
+The Canadian Environmental Assessment Agency ("CEAA" or the "Agency") has completed their technical review of the proposed Project and during the second quarter released the final Comprehensive Study Report ("CSR") for a thirty day public comment period (See SGF News Release dated June 25, 2014).
+The preparation of the CSR and the public comment period are steps in the Federal Comprehensive Study type environmental assessment process for the Project.
 CEAA is the lead agency for the Federal government and Saskatchewan Ministry of Environment ("Ministry") is the lead agency on behalf of the Province, which are jointly conducting the environmental assessment of the proposed Project.
 The CSR contains CEAA's conclusions about the potential environmental effects of the Project, based on information presented in Shore's Revised Environmental Impact Statement ("REIS") and supplemental information submitted to the Agency in September 2012, April, June, August, December 2013, and April and May 2014.
-Within the CSR, CEAA concludes that the Project is not likely to cause significant adverse environmental effects when the implementation of proposed mitigation measures is taken into account.
+Within the CSR, CEAA concluded that the Project is not likely to cause significant adverse environmental effects when the implementation of proposed mitigation measures is taken into account.
 The CSR will be used to inform the Minister of Environment's environmental assessment decision for the Project.

-The preparation of the CSR and public comment period are steps in the Federal Comprehensive Study type environmental assessment process for the Project.
 The Minister of Environment will take into consideration the CSR and all comments received and will issue an environmental assessment decision statement, stating if the Project is likely to cause significant adverse environmental effects, and if those effects are justified, considering the potential benefits of the Project.

-The Company recently announced that the Final EIS for the Project has been submitted to the Ministry and the CEAA (See SGF News Release dated August 6, 2014).
+The Company also announced that it has filed the final Environmental Impact Statement ("EIS") for the Project to the Ministry and the CEAA (See SGF News Release dated August 6, 2014).
 The Final EIS was prepared at the request of the Ministry and includes all updates, revisions, information requests and the Company's responses.
 The Final EIS will be released for public comment by the Saskatchewan Ministry of Environment once the document has been reviewed.